 The first piece of equipment to tick off your list for firework photography, (apart from your camera of course), is a tripod.

 An equally steady surface will also do the job.
 Look for anything that will make sure the camera doesn’t shake during the long exposures (due to the low-light conditions).

 Another accessory you might find useful is a remote shutter release.

 This means you won’t have to manually press the shutter button and run the risk of unintentionally knocking the camera as it starts its exposure.

-But be aware you’ll need a Wi-Fi connection to use this setting, which is not always easy to find when you are in the middle of a field.
+But be aware you’ll need a Wi-Fi connection to use this setting for firework photography.
+Though it’s not easy to find when you are in the middle of a dark field!

 Want a Sparkling Performance?

 The planning is a key part of any attempting firework photography; ensure you have a clear (unobstructed) view of the sky.
 Attempt to avoid including streetlights, car headlamps and other fixed light sources, as these will increase the chances of overexposure when using longer shutter speeds.

 The choice of lens you use depends upon the affects you hope to achieve, as well as your distance from the fireworks themselves.
 There is no need for a particularly wide aperture lens (as normally suggested when shooting in low-light), as anywhere in the range of F/8 to F/16 will provide a great depth of field.